grafana/agent/docs/sources/flow/get-started/install/kubernetes.md

 ## Deploy

+TODO(thampiotr): Describe that on Kubernetes we have a choice of deployment controllers: Deployment, StatefulSet, DaemonSet, etc.
+Provide some basic guidelines here what is best for each use-case.
+Refer to the `deploy-agent.md` doc for more considerations and details on different deployment topologies.
+Then provide here instructions on how to deploy using each deployment controller - this should be quite easy to do with Helm chart changes and may fit well on a single page instead of separate page for each deployment controller.

 {{% admonition type="note" %}}
 These instructions show you how to install the generic [Helm chart](https://github.com/grafana/agent/tree/main/operations/helm/charts/grafana-agent) for {{< param "PRODUCT_NAME" >}}.
 You can deploy {{< param "PRODUCT_ROOT_NAME" >}} either in static mode or flow mode.
 The Helm chart deploys {{< param "PRODUCT_NAME" >}} by default.